kevinko1788/CarND-Path-Planning-Project/README.md

 * Check if there is a car to the right of us & range to see if we can make lane changes.
 * Check if there is a car to the left of us & range to see if we can make lane changes.

-The parameter is hard coded to 30 meters in front or behind for the safe lane change check.
+The parameter is hard coded to 30 meters in front and behind for the safe lane change check.

 ### Behavior [line 157](./src/main.cpp#L157)
 This part of the code deal with what to do: